This page sets out the admission arrangements for Someries Infant School.

 Waiting lists are organised in the order of priority of the school’s admissions criteria.
 It is important to remember that the position of your child on the waiting list may change as other children are added to – or deleted from – the school’s waiting lists.

-Any pupil refused the offer of a place at Someries Infant School has the right of appeal to an independent appeals panel.
+Any pupil refused the offer of a place at Someries Infant School and Early Childhood Education Centre has the right of appeal to an independent appeals panel.
 Parents or carers can lodge an appeal by writing to Luton Council’s School Admissions Appeals Team at the following address: School Admissions Appeals Team, Luton Council, Town Hall, George Street, Luton, LU1 2BQ.
 Luton Council’s School Admissions Appeals Team can also be contacted by telephoning 01582 548 019 or emailing [email protected].

 In respect of appeals for Reception places, where infant class size limits have been reached, an appeal panel can only offer a place where it is satisfied that: